My Five W’s

 Next up was a job in the Pathology department of the local hospital.
-I filed extremely gruesome photos of dead people.
-One guy buried an axe halfway in the ground and threw himself on it.
-Very dramatic.
+I filed photos of dead people.
+Some were a little disturbing.
+One guy buried an ax halfway in the ground and threw himself on it.
+You can’t unsee that.
 Mind you, I couldn’t get into R-rated movies at the time.
-Anyway, I’m one of the few who loves hospitals.
+Despite this, I love hospitals.

 During college at Temple University in Philadelphia, I moved into a funky South Street apartment.
 A friend hooked me up with a job at Uno’s Pizzaria.
 The cook smoked crack in the alley and unusual items ended up in the pizza.
 The bigger problem: my seriously lacking waitress skills.
 I quit before they could fire me.

-After checking IDs at a night club in Society Hill, I was promoted to shooter girl.
-This involved wearing a black bodysuit, a X-cross bandolier that held shot glasses instead of bullets and holsters with a bottle of gin and, if memory serves, a bottle of 7Up.
-With hand over the glass, I would bang the concoction on the back of a bent over patron until it fizzed.
+After checking IDs at a night club in Society Hill, I was promoted to “shooter girl.”
+This involved wearing a black bodysuit, an X-cross bandolier that held shot glasses instead of bullets and a holster with a bottle of gin and if memory serves, a bottle of 7Up.
+With a hand over the glass, I would bang the concoction on the back of a bent-over patron until it fizzed.
 My parents were so proud.
 Even the homeless man who slept in my foyer didn’t approve of the hours.
 The human condition was an education.

 Soon after graduation, my Temple News clips helped me land a job as entertainment and features editor at The Catholic Standard and Times, the official newspaper of the Archdiocese of Philadelphia.
 One of my first interviews was with Perry Como.
 That thrilled my grandmother, who loved his Christmas music.
 One of my final interviews was with writer and director M. Night Shyamalan.
 That thrilled me.
 It also inspired me to pursue other freelance writing.

-Then, my husband and I decided it was time to really shake things up.
-With our son, we moved to Charleston, SC.
+Then, my husband and I decided it was time to shake things up.
+We moved to Charleston, SC.
 The low country is an inspiring “office” for writing.

-Born and breed in Philadelphia, I’ve recently died and gone to Charleston, SC.
+Born and bred in Philadelphia, I’ve recently died and gone to Charleston, SC.
 Both cities have equal parts of my heart.

 24 hours, 7 days a week, live and unscripted.